-Then by the shore of lake Trasimene, he was all prepared for the enemy with his ambush.
-It was a complete success – the battle which went on to be known as the battle of Lake Trasimene saw an effective Carthaginian attack upon Roman consul Flaminius and his army of about 25,000 men between the hills at Cortona and Lake Trasimene.
+Then by the shore of Lake Trasimene, he was all prepared for the enemy with his ambush.
+It was a complete success.
+The battle, which went on to be known as the Battle of Lake Trasimene, saw an effective Carthaginian attack on Roman consul Flaminius and his army of about 25,000 men between the hills at Cortona and Lake Trasimene.

-Hannibal dealt a huge blow by decimating most of the Roman army at the cost of minimal loss to his side.
+Hannibal dealt a huge blow by decimating most of the Roman army with minimal loss to his side.
 Roman general Flaminius was also killed in action.
-Some 6,000 infantry, who were able to escape from the battlefield were caught by the Numidians and then were forced to lay their arms and surrender.
+Some 6,000 infantry who were able to escape from the battlefield were caught by the Numidians and then forced to lay their arms and surrender.

 5. Battle of Cannae (216 BC)

-The Punic allied cavalry attacked much weaker right wing Romans in the battle, and then raced to the rear line to attack Rome’s Latin allies from behind, who were already engaged with Hannibal’s Numidian horse cavalry.
+The Punic allied cavalry attacked the much weaker Roman right wing in the battle, and then raced to the rear line to attack Rome’s Latin allies from behind, who were already engaged with Hannibal’s Numidian horse cavalry.

 4. Fabian Strategy